phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 #### 3. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

+So to start off, at this point, we have all images ia a saved dataset call data.
+And now we want to process them <br>
+and once the image has been process, a library called moviepy will process the images to make a video.
+"Making a video of our processed image output" <br>

+Applied perspective transforms and color threshold to each image <br>
+[show code for this] <br>

+then, from the thresholded images, convert navigable terrain to rover-centric coordinates <br>
+[snippet of code] <br>

+then, updating the world map with obstacles, rock location, and navigable terrain. <br>
+[snippet of code] <br>

+Resume video - 7:44